Connect to SQL database source data

 - Data in BigQuery

-Run the following code to add the
+- Run the following code to add the - gcs_checkpointCheckpoint to the Data Context:- checkpoint = context.add_or_update_checkpoint(

 name="gcs_checkpoint",